SAP-samples/cap-cds-hands-on/exercises/06/README.md

-In order to cut down on information and data that might otherwise cause "noise" and get in the way of our understanding, let's re-simplify our model by going back to a simple numeric key field for both entities, and doing away with the tracking information.
+In order to cut down on information and data that might otherwise cause "noise" and get in the way of our understanding, let's re-simplify our model by going back to a numeric key field for both entities, and doing away with the tracking information.

 ### Restore the key ID field